 Visualize the high-level structure of your application or system

-Diagramming Workflow with Assembly
+Diagramming Workflow with Factory

 1. Code Analysis